-- 2. Warm-ups should be as follows: - o 30-minute open stretch and warm-up.
+- 2. Warm-ups should be as follows: - 30-minute open stretch and warm-up.
 Gymnast may stretch and use equipment as desired. - o 15-minute timed warm-up on each event rotating in Olympic order.

-Note: For further meet procedures; please refer to the current DEV rules and policies
+Note: For further meet procedures, please refer to the current USAG Women's Artistic Rules and Policies.